estuaryoss/estuary-discovery/README.md

 # Testing as a Service
 ## Estuary discovery
 Estuary discovery service.
 Aggregator of the estuary-stack.
--   Reads the estuary apps registered in Eureka: deployer, testrunner or discovery(itself), or others
+-   Reads the apps/services registered in Eureka
--   Reads the tests from estuary-testrunner(s) registered in Eureka
+-   Reads the tests from estuary-agent(s) registered in Eureka
 -   Reads the deployments from estuary-deployer(s) registered in Eureka.
--   Controls test sessions by unicasting/broadcasting L7 HTTP messages to the testrunners
+-   Controls test sessions by unicasting/broadcasting L7 HTTP messages to the agents

 ## Coverage & code quality
 [![Coverage Status](https://coveralls.io/repos/github/dinuta/estuary-discovery/badge.svg?branch=master)](https://coveralls.io/github/dinuta/estuary-discovery?branch=master)